 U.S. and international maritime rules prohibit the discharge of most oil and oily mixtures.

 Federal rules for oily waste are similar to those in MARPOL.
-Within 12 nm of land, a vessel’s oily water separator must be equipped with a 15-ppm monitor and an alarm, and large vessels and oil tankers are required to have an International Oil Pollution Prevention certificate of compliance.
-The federal Vessel General Permit includes regulations for discharges from 1 to 3 nm, allowing ships to release oily mixes that meet federal treatment requirements in state waters.34 The U.S. also sets certain design and construction standards for tankers, along with the use of double hulls.
+Within 12 nm of land, a vessel’s oily water separator must be equipped with a 15-ppm monitor and alarm, and large vessels and oil tankers are required to have an International Oil Pollution Prevention Certificate of compliance.
+Until the EPA and Coast Guard develop new regulations for incidental vessel discharges, including oily waste, as directed by Congress in the 2018 Coast Guard Authorization Act, vessels will continue to follow the federal Vessel General Permit regulations for discharges from 1 to 3 nm, which allow ships to release oily mixes that meet federal treatment requirements in state waters.36 The U.S. also sets certain design and construction standards for tankers, along with the use of double hulls.